Skip to main content

 If you switch between Claude Code, Codex, and Cursor — your code standards, architecture decisions, and hard-won lessons reset every time. piia-engram makes every tool start from the same understanding of who you are.

-If you open 10+ AI chat windows a week — each one starts from zero. piia-engram gives every conversation your full context from the first message.
+If you open 10+ AI chat windows a week — each one starts from zero. piia-engram lets each conversation start from the same approved identity and knowledge context.

 If you've lost preferences after a tool update — your identity lives on your machine, not inside any platform.
 Updates, resets, and migrations don't touch your memory.